raul-izquierdo/english/sources/vocabulary/Creative Works/Criticizing.md

     = it's a must-read (libros) `The book is a must-read` = it's a must-see (otros) `The film is a must-see`

-divertido
-    = fun `The party was fun`
-        - No confundir con funny (gracioso)
-    = amusing (entretenido)
-    ?
-La película fue divertida, pero no para reírse a carcajadas : `The movie was amusing, but not laugh-out-loud funny`

 entretenido = entertaining
     ?
 La película fue entretenida : `The film was entertaining`